w3c/wcag3/guidelines/groups/input-operation/pointer-input/simple-pointer-input.md

 :::

 :::note
-:term[Complex pointer inputs] are not banned, they just can't be the only way to accomplish an action.
+:term[Complex pointer inputs] are not banned, but they cannot be the only way to accomplish an action.
 :::

 :::note